 - Four (4) copies of site plan.
 See Minimum Standard Site Plan form CSS-019.

 - Four (4) complete sets of building plans prepared, stamped and signed by licensed civil or structural engineer or architect are required only for manufactured engineered buildings or wood frame structures with spans exceeding twenty five (25) feet.

-- Complete Grading Permit Questionnaire form GRD-002 (PDF: 715 kB) to determine if a grading permit is required.
+- Complete form GRD-002 Grading Permit Questionnaire (PDF) to determine if a grading permit is required.